Arquebus: Comparison to bows

 An arquebus also has superior penetrating power to a bow or crossbow.
 Although some plate armors were bulletproof, these armors were unique, heavy, and expensive.
-A cuirass with a tapul was able to absorb some musket fire due to being angled.
+A cuirass with a tapul (a front tapered to a forward-facing point) was able to absorb some musket fire due to being angled.
 Otherwise, most forms of armor a common soldier would wear (especially cloth, light plate, and mail) had little resistance against musket fire.
-Arrows, however, were relatively weaker in penetration, and heavier than bows or crossbows that required more skill and reload time than the standard bows.
+Arrows were relatively weaker in penetration, and crossbows were heavy and required more skill and reload time than the standard bows.

 Producing an effective arquebusier required much less training than producing an effective bowman.
 Most archers spent their whole lives training to shoot with accuracy, but with drill and instruction, the arquebusier was able to learn the profession in months as opposed to years.
 This low level of skill made it a lot easier to outfit an army in a short amount of time as well as expand the small arms ranks.
 This idea of lower-skilled, lightly armoured units was the driving force in the infantry revolution that took place in the 16th and 17th centuries and allowed early modern infantries to phase out the longbow.

 An arquebusier could carry more ammunition and powder than a crossbowman or longbowman could with bolts or arrows.
 Once the methods were developed, powder and shot were relatively easy to mass-produce, while arrow making was a genuine craft requiring highly skilled labor.

 However, the arquebus was more sensitive to rain, wind, and humid weather.
 At the Battle of Villalar, rebel troops experienced a significant defeat partially due to having a high proportion of arquebusiers in a rainstorm which rendered the weapons useless.
 Gunpowder also ages much faster than a bolt or an arrow, particularly if improperly stored.
 Also, the resources needed to make gunpowder were less universally available than the resources needed to make bolts and arrows.
 Finding and reusing arrows or bolts was a lot easier than doing the same with arquebus bullets.
 This was a useful way to reduce the cost of practice or resupply oneself if control of the battlefield after a battle was retained.
 A bullet must fit a barrel much more precisely than an arrow or bolt must fit a bow or crossbow, so the arquebus required more standardization and this made it harder to resupply by looting bodies of fallen soldiers.
 Gunpowder production was also far more dangerous than arrow or bolt production.